-- A. Approval of the final site plan is valid for a period of not longer than one year unless extended as allowed herein.
+- A. Approval of the final site plan is valid for a period of no longer than one year unless extended as allowed herein.
 If actual construction of a substantial portion of the improvements included in the approved site plan has not commenced and proceeded meaningfully toward completion during that period, the approval of the final site plan shall be null and void. - B. Upon written application, filed prior to the termination of the one-year review period, the Planning Commission may authorize a single extension of the time limit for approval of a final site plan for a further period of not more than one year.
-Such extension shall only be granted based on evidence from the applicant that there is a likelihood of construction commencing within the one-year extension.
+Such an extension shall only be granted based on evidence from the applicant that there is a likelihood of construction commencing within the one-year extension.

 SECTION 13.10 PERFORMANCE GUARANTEE.
-The Planning Commission may require reasonable performance guarantees in order to assure the completion of required improvements.
+The Planning Commission may require reasonable performance guarantees in order to assure the completion of the required improvements.
 Such performance guarantees may include a performance bond, letter of credit or other written guarantees or assurances deemed satisfactory in the circumstances and authorized by law.
-The amount of the performance guarantee shall be determined by the Planning Commission.
-Such arrangements shall have such sureties or guarantors as are satisfactory to the Planning Commission and shall be conditioned upon faithful compliance with all of the provisions and requirements of the approved site plan and construction and placement of all of the improvements therein.
-In its discretion, the Planning Commission may reduce a proportionate share of the amount specified in a performance bond, letter of credit or other written assurance, based upon the percent or other portion of improvements completed, as verified by the Planning Commission may recommend to the Village Council the rebate or refund of a proportionate share of a cash bond.
+The Planning Commission shall determine the amount of the performance guarantee.
+Such arrangements shall have such sureties or guarantors as are satisfactory to the Planning Commission and shall be conditioned upon faithful compliance with all of the provisions and requirements of the approved site plan and construction and placement of all of the improvements therein, In its discretion, the Planning Commission may reduce a proportionate share of the amount specified in a performance bond, letter of credit or other written assurance, based upon the percent or other portion of improvements completed, as verified by the Planning Commission or appropriate Village official.
+Furthermore, the Planning Commission may recommend to the Village Council the rebate or refund of a proportionate share of a cash bond.